micropython/micropython/docs/psoc6/installation.rst

 Quick Start
 ------------

-With the ``mpy-psoc6`` utility script donwloaded, the fastest way to get you up and running with micropython is to run the ``quick-start`` command of the script:
+With the ``mpy-psoc6`` utility script downloaded, the fastest way to get you up and running with micropython is to run the ``quick-start`` command of the script:

 .. tabs::